edmcouncil/fibo/README.md

 ### Community Discussion

-Our preferred method to discuss any topic around development of FIBO is [Slack](https://slack.com).
+Our preferred method for discussing topics unrelated to specific issues, pull requests, wiki pages or artifacts is [Slack](https://slack.com).
 Please join the *Slack workspace* [fibo-edmc.slack.com](https://fibo-edmc.slack.com) by sending an email with your information to slackinvite@edmcouncil.org, we will then send you a link (by email) that gets you in.

 A *Slack workspace* is a shared hub made up of channels where team members can communicate and work together.
 When you join a workspace, you need to create a Slack account using your email address.